 We can see that the relationship between digestive health and bitters is indeed intricate and unique.
 But what does all this mean?
 Well, it means that you should consider reuniting yourself with bitter substances in your diet or even adding a digestive bitters supplement to your daily regimen.
 Here are six reasons why.

-6 Reasons You Should Use Bitters for Digestive Health
+6 Reasons You Should Use Medicinal Bitters for Digestive Health

-Bitter foods and bitter herbs have a long and well-documented history as a digestive aid.
+Bitter foods and bitter herbs have a long and well-documented history as digestive aids.
 The use of bitters for their digestive benefits is consistent across many different cultures and medicinal systems.
-Based on our review of research on bitters and digestion, as well as the traditional uses recommended in Traditional German Medicine here are our 6 Reasons to explore digestive health and bitters.
+Based on our review of research on bitters and digestion, as well as the traditional uses recommended in Traditional German Medicine here are our 6 reasons to explore digestive health and bitters.

 We know from the research above that when our bitter taste receptors detect bitterness, they signal the brain to increase gastric secretion and decrease gastric motility during digestion.

-Increased gastric secretions of digestive enzymes and bile coupled with slower motility means improved breakdown of nutrients and slower delivery of nutrients (including sugar) to the bloodstream.
+Increased gastric secretions of digestive enzymes and bile, coupled with slower motility, allows for the optimized breakdown of nutrients and slower delivery of nutrients (including sugar) to the bloodstream.

 2. Bitters reduce after-meal glycemia

-Research shows that bitter substances can slow down the digestive movement of carbohydrates into the small intestine, which can help reduce after meal blood sugar spikes, or glycemia.
+Research shows that bitter substances can help to slow down the digestive movement of carbohydrates into the small intestine, which in turn can help reduce post-meal blood sugar spikes, or glycemia.

 When food enters your digestive tract it is broken down into macronutrients (fat, carbohydrates, and proteins) by gastric juices and digestive enzymes.

-The carbohydrates (sugar) that are derived from your food enter your blood stream in your small intestine.
-Slowing down this progression seems to also spread out the duration of sugar entering the blood stream.
+The carbohydrates (sugar) that are derived from your food enters your bloodstream in your small intestine.
+Slowing down this progression seems to also spread out the duration of sugar entering the bloodstream.

 One of the problems of a high-sugar diet is the resulting “spike” in post-meal blood sugar.
 Diabetics and pre-diabetic people with insulin sensitivity are particularly prone to these spikes.
 Over time, repeated blood sugar spikes are associated with developing metabolic syndrome and diabetes.

-3. Bitters help you feel full sooner (and for longer)
+3. Medicinal herbal bitters help you feel full sooner (and for longer)